LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 But there's something about the place to go for learning Elixir to be built on a Ruby tool.
 Not to mention the simplicity of a static site is great but hampers some of the cooler ideas we've had.

-Fast forward six years later and there's a vibrant community around Elixir and with this wealth of experience, perspective, and background has come some really wonderful tooling.
+Fast forward six years later and there's a vibrant community around Elixir.
+With this wealth of experience, perspective, and background has come some really wonderful tooling.

 Without further ado let's look at how we got from Jekyll to Phoenix!